St. Louis Mild Brain Injury Attorney Ready to Help You

 More and more often we are hearing about young athletes as well as college and professional level athletes dealing with concussions, mild traumatic brain injury, and, in some cases, more serious traumatic brain injury.
 Concussions are the result of a blow to the head; in some cases, the blow might not seem particularly hard, meaning the injured person, parents and coaches might not realize how severe the concussion is.
 When a concussion is not immediately detected, a relatively mild concussion could potentially result in long-term brain damage.
+If you or your family member has been impacted by a mild brain injury, you should contact a St. Louis mild brain injury attorney from our team for a free consultation.

 The CDC concludes that the number of reported concussions has more than doubled over the past ten years, however, this could be due to the fact that there are actually more concussions, or because doctors have an improved ability to identify concussion symptoms.
 A first concussion can cause serious problems, however a second, third, or subsequent hit to the head following that first concussion can sometimes result in long-term brain damage.